rdf-pipeline/translators/src/js/translate-in-place/README.md

 # cmumps Graph Translate Module (and Friends)

+THIS CODE IS OBSOLETE.
+DO NOT USE IT.
+IT IS CURRENTLY RETAINED FOR REFERENCE PURPOSES ONLY.

 This directory consists of the following modules:

 * `graph_cmumps2fhir_*`: a set of translation functions in translation modules that take cmumps object types like